GIScience/gis-training-resource-center/content/Module_3/en_qgis_digitisation.md

 ::::{admonition} Getting coordinates from google maps
 :class: tip

-Sometimes, the easiest way to get the coordinates for a location, such as the office of a national Red Cross or Red Crescent branch or simply ofa house, is to use google maps.
+Sometimes, the easiest way to get the coordinates for a location, such as the office of a national Red Cross or Red Crescent branch or simply of a house, is to use google maps.
 In Google Maps, you can right click on any location to get the coordinates (in degrees).

 :::{figure} /fig/en_google_maps_rightclick_coords.png
 ---